ranandraj/devops-workshop/Ansible/Read.md

-**Steps To Install Ansible in Ubuntu**
+Steps to install ansible in ubuntu

-sudo apt update
+•	sudo apt update
-sudo apt install ansible -y
+•	sudo apt install ansible -y
-ansible --version
+•	ansible --version
-python3 --version
+•	python3 --version

-**Steps to create Ansible playbook for Nginx Install**
+Steps to create Ansible playbook for Nginx Install

 1. Create a new directory to store playbook mkdir deploy-nginx